Study Abroad programs at CDU provide opportunities for students to engage in life-changing study experiences in Australia.

 Contact your home institution to find out if any support is available to help arrange your study abroad experience.

 Have a question?
-Get in contact with the CDU Global Team.
+Get in contact with the Global Engagement Team.

 How to apply